 Arrange chicken on a large sheet of waxed paper.
 Season both sides with salt and pepper.
 Lightly coat chicken all over with flour and set aside.

 Heat a large nonstick skillet over medium heat.
 Add bacon and cook until golden and just crisp, 3 minutes.
 Drain bacon on paper towels and set aside.
 Discard drippings and wipe out skillet.
-Melt 2 tablespoons butter (or heat oil, if using) in same skillet over medium high heat.
+Melt 2 tablespoons butter in same skillet over medium high heat.
 Add chicken and cook until lightly browned all over, about 3 minutes per side.
 Transfer chicken to a large plate as done and set aside.